jchiefelk/ITEC-430/python-mysql/README.md

 <h3>Exercise: Create a Disaster Recovery Strategy</h3>

+ <p>These are the requirements of a sound disaster recover strategy.
+Your server could crash for a number of different reasons.
+To protect against potential damages to business this may cause, it is absolutely necessary to back your data.
+You want to backup your data in a way that ensures that the backup is saved in the event of hard disc failure.
+It is also vital that you test your backup to ensure that it is possible to restart a company's server-side engines without damage to business.</p>

  <p>1) Do NOT store backups in the same physical location as database files.</p>
  <p>2) Make sure you have a proper backup schedule established.
 This will be unique per organization based on the needs of the company.</p>
  <p>3) Make sure to actually restore backups on a testserver, and verify that you can restore with all the options and conditions you need to use during a planned or un-planned downtime.</p>

 <p>
 This strategy is ideal for automation.
 And since the strategy needs to be repeated on schedule, we will use Python to build a scheduler that repeats cloning a mysql database using the terminal tool "mysqldump".
-To this we will need to invoke an operationg system subprocess call using the "os" module.
-Next in our script, we will transfer the cloned schema ( *.sql file), .
+To do this we will need to invoke an operationg system subprocess using the "os" module.
+Next in our script, we will transfer the cloned schema ( *.sql file).
 Next, you'll transfer the *.sql file to an external server via SSH, then we will restore the backup sql schema into remote db, perform a simple query to verify that the clone was performed sucessfully
 </p>